The First Aid Tree

 20 drops of Rosemary

 Mist the room or tent with a clean towel, covering the head so the vapors are directed to the face.
 Tent for one to three minutes; then rest three minutes.
 Repeat the procedure.
-Allow the blend to infuse the air of a sick room.
+Allow the blend to infuse the air of a room.
 Clean any areas that may contain germs with the water, after it cools to room temperature.

 Barber’s Rash